AnarchoTechNYC/ansible-role-prosody/README.md

 * `prosody_server_data_dir`: Path to the directory in which Prosody will store user information.
 This defaults to `/var/lib/{{ prosody_server_username }}`, which is also the `prosody` user's default `$HOME` directory.
 * `prosody_server_run_dir`: Path to the server's runtime directory, which stores ephemeral files used while the server is running.
 This defaults to `/var/run/{{ prosody_server_username }}`.
 * `prosody_plugins_src_base_url`: Base HTTP URL of the Prosody plugins (modules) repository from which to download new modules.
 * `prosody_plugins`: List of community Prosody plugins to install.
+Defaults to the empty list (`[]`).
 To have any effect, you must also set the `prosody_config.plugins_path` variable, described below.
 Each item in this list is a dictionary with the following structure:
     * `name`: Name of the plugin to download and install.
     * `state`: Whether the plugin should be installed (`present`, the default), or uninstalled (`absent`).
     * `version`: Branch or commit of the version of the community plugin to download and install.